aws/aws-sdk-js-v3/CONTRIBUTING.md

 To run the tests for a specific package, you can run `npm test` from within the specified package folder, assuming the above steps have been run.

-### Generate Service Clients
+### Generating Service Clients

 You can generate service client by yourself from either [AWS service models][] or customized models.
-The SDK provides a command line interface to make these work easier for you.
+The SDK provides a command line interface for generating packages.
+In order to use the CLI, first complete the test and setup steps (above) to build the package-generator and its dependencies.

 ```
 node ./packages/package-generator/build/cli.js